MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilitySharedDataModel/DataSourceType.md

 ---
-title: DataSourceType in Cloud for Sustainability shared data model
+title: DataSourceType in Microsoft for Sustainability shared data model
 description: The different types of sources for energy data.
 author: cdm-publisher
 ms.service: common-data-model